geocabral/pbsa/README.md

 where the hyperparameters fed to the PBSA method are:

 -i is the index (column) of the timestamp in the dataset.
 Indices start with 0.
 Therefore, if the timestamp is in the second column of the dataset file, its index is 1.

 -s is the ensemble size used for the base learning algorithm, which in this implementation is [ORB](https://github.com/geocabral/spdisc-icse19).

 -t is the time decay factor used for tracking the class size in [ORB](https://github.com/geocabral/spdisc-icse19).

 -w is the waiting time in days used for obtaining the label of software changes.

 -p are the hyperparameters of the base learner [ORB](https://github.com/geocabral/spdisc-icse19).

 -a are the hyperparameters percentageDeviationFromTh;alfa;beta of the PBSA approach.
 Warning: alfa and beta must be entered as integers!

 and the parameters of the MOA framework are:

 -l the machine learning algorithm to be used.

 -s (ArffFileStream -f <path to dataset> -c <class label index>) is the path to the dataset in arff format, with -c indicating the index of the class label in the dataset file.

 -e (FadingFactorEachClassPerformanceEvaluator -a <fading factor>) is the performance evaluator to be used, with -a indicating the fading factor to be adopted.

--d is the path to the output file where the results of the experiments will be saved
+-d is the path to the output file where the results of the experiments will be saved.